Lowell Thomas: Radio commentator and newscaster

 The television news simulcast was a short-lived venture for Thomas, as he favored radio.
 It was over radio that he presented and commented upon the news for four decades until his retirement in 1976, the longest radio career of anyone in his day, since surpassed by Paul Harvey.
 His signature sign-on was "Good evening, everybody" and his sign-off was "So long, until tomorrow," phrases that he used as titles for his two volumes of memoirs.
+After his nightly CBS radio news program ended its run on May 14, 1976, he hosted Lowell Thomas Remembers, a 39-week series produced by the South Carolina Educational Television Network which aired on PBS in 1976 and 1977.
+It featured Fox Movietone newsreels from the 1920s to the 1950s, with the half-hour installments covering each of the years in that four-decade span.